East Carolina University: Academics

 The College of Health and Human Performance is made up of eight academic units and handles all of the recreational and exercise degrees at East Carolina University.
 It took on its name in 2003, but traces its legacy to the Department of Physical Education in 1930.
 It was the 1930 East Carolina Teachers College Planning Document number two priority.
 In 1938, the Department of Physical Education was established and Physical education became a specialty area for high school teachers.

 The College of Engineering and Technology comprises four departments.
 The college offers nine degrees including engineering, computer science, construction management, design, distribution and logistics, industrial engineering technology, information and computer technology, and industrial technology.

 The College of Allied Health Sciences offers 25 degree and certificate programs in health science disciplines primarily associated with health maintenance and rehabilitative services.
-The college comprises nine departments: Addictions and Rehabilitation Studies (addiction, clinical, and mental health counseling), Biostatistics, Clinical Laboratory Sciences, Communication Sciences and Disorders (Audiology and Speech-Language Pathology), Health Services and Information Management, Nutrition Science, Occupational Therapy, Physical Therapy, and Physician Assistant Studies.
-Bachelor of Science, Master of Science, Doctor of Audiology, Doctor of Physical Therapy, and PhD degrees are offered.
+The college comprises eight departments: Addictions and Rehabilitation Studies (addiction, clinical, and mental health counseling), Clinical Laboratory Sciences, Communication Sciences and Disorders (Audiology and Speech-Language Pathology), Health Services and Information Management, Nutrition Science, Occupational Therapy, Physical Therapy, and Physician Assistant Studies.
+Bachelor of Science, Master of Science, Doctor of Audiology (AuD), Doctor of Occupational Therapy (OTD) Doctor of Physical Therapy (DPT), and PhD degrees are offered.
 Established in the 1967–68 school year as the School of Allied Health and Social Professions, the College of Allied Health Sciences is now located in the Allied Health Sciences building on the Health Sciences Campus and is the largest allied health college in the state.

 The College of Nursing is a professional school that offers one undergraduate degree, Bachelor of Science in Nursing.
 The school was created in 1959 and now offers Bachelor of Science, Masters, and Ph.D programs.
 The college has over 100 faculty teaching the students everything about the nursing field while practicing in the under-served Eastern North Carolina.
 There are three departments within this school: Department of Undergraduate Nursing Science Junior Division, Department of Undergraduate Nursing Science Senior Division, and the Department of Graduate Nursing Science.
 On October 12, 2007, the University of North Carolina Board of Governors permitted the re–designation of the School of Nursing to the College of Nursing.
 The National League for Nursing named the college a Center of Excellence.
 The college produces more nurses than any other school in the Mid-Atlantic region.